-To be eligible for RRF funds, bakeries, brewpubs, tasting rooms, taprooms, breweries, microbreweries, wineries, and distilleries, must provide documentation with their applications that on-site sales comprised at least 33% of gross receipts in 2019.
-For businesses that opened in 2020 or that have not yet opened, the applicant’s original business model should contemplate that on-site sales to the public comprise at least 33% of gross receipts.
+* In order to be eligible for RRF funds, bakeries, brewpubs, tasting rooms, taprooms, breweries, microbreweries, wineries, and distilleries, must provide documentation with their applications that on-site sales comprised at least 33% of gross receipts in 2019.
+For businesses that opened in 2020 or that have not yet opened, the Applicant’s original business model should contemplate that on-site sales to the public comprise at least 33% of gross receipts.